< -->td width="441" background="layout_image/2-2.jpg">

 Research Statement

-Charbel Farhat and his Research Group (FRG) develop mathematical models, advanced computational algorithms, and high-performance software for the design, analysis, and digital twinning of complex systems in aerospace, marine, mechanical, and naval engineering.
-They contribute major advances to Simulation-Based Engineering Science.
-Current engineering foci in research are on reliable autonomous carrier landing in rough seas; dissipation of vertical landing energies through structural flexibility; nonlinear aeroelasticity of N+3 aircraft with High Aspect Ratio (HAR) wings; pulsation and flutter of a parachute; pendulum motion in main parachute clusters; coupled fluid-structure interaction (FSI) in supersonic inflatable aerodynamic decelerators for Mars landing; flight dynamics of hypersonic systems and their trajectories; and advanced digital twinning.
-Current theoretical and computational emphases in research are on high-performance, multi-scale modeling for the high-fidelity analysis of multi-component, multi-physics problems; discrete-event-free embedded boundary methods for CFD and FSI; efficient Bayesian optimization using physics-based surrogate models; modeling and quantifying model-form uncertainty; probabilistic, physics-based machine learning; mechanics-informed artificial neural networks for data-driven constitutive modeling; and efficient nonlinear projection-based model order reduction for time-critical applications such as design, active control, and digital twinning.
+Charbel Farhat and his Research Group (FRG) develop mathematical models, advanced computational algorithms, and high-performance software to support the design, analysis, and digital twinning of complex systems in aerospace, marine, mechanical, and naval engineering.
+Their contributions drive major advances in Simulation-Based Engineering Science.
+Their current engineering research focuses on reliable autonomous carrier landings in rough seas, the dissipation of vertical landing energies through structural flexibility, nonlinear aeroelasticity of N+3 aircraft with high-aspect-ratio wings, parachute pulsation and flutter, pendulum motion in main parachute clusters, coupled fluid-structure interaction (FSI) in supersonic inflatable aerodynamic decelerators for Mars landing, the flight dynamics and trajectory optimization of hypersonic systems, and advanced digital twinning.
+On the theoretical and computational front, their research emphasizes high-performance, multiscale modeling for the high-fidelity analysis of multi-component, multi-physics problems; discrete-event-free embedded boundary methods for CFD and FSI; efficient Bayesian optimization leveraging physics-based surrogate models; modeling and quantification of model-form uncertainty; probabilistic, physics-based machine learning; mechanics-informed artificial neural networks for data-driven constitutive modeling; and efficient nonlinear projection-based model order reduction for time-critical applications, including design, active control, and digital twinning.

 Biosketch

-Charbel Farhat is the Vivian Church Hoff Professor of Aircraft Structures in the School of Engineering at Stanford University.
-From 2008 to 2023, he chaired the Department of Aeronautics and Astronautics at Stanford, and from 2022 to 2023, he chaired this department as the inaugural James and Anna Marie Spilker Chair of Aeronautics and Astronautics.
-He is also Professor in the Institute for Computational and Mathematical Engineering.
-From 2014 to 2024, he directed at Stanford University the Stanford-King Abdulaziz City for Science and Technology Center of Excellence for Aeronautics and Astronautics; from 2017 to 2023, he served on the the Space Technology Industry-Government-University Roundtable; from 2015 to 2019, he served on the United States Air Force Scientific Advisory Board (SAB); from 2008 to 2018, he served on the United States Bureau of Industry and Security's Emerging Technology and Research Advisory Committee (ETRAC) at the United States Department of Commerce; and from 2007 to 2018, he served as the Director of the Army High Performance Computing Research Center at Stanford University.
-He was designated by the US Navy recruiters as a Primary Key-Influencer and flew with the Blue Angels during Fleet 2014. .
+Charbel Farhat is the Vivian Church Hoff Professor of Aircraft Structures in the School of Engineering at Stanford University, where he is also a Professor in the Institute for Computational and Mathematical Engineering.
+From 2008 to 2023, he chaired the Department of Aeronautics and Astronautics, serving from 2022 to 2023 as its inaugural James and Anna Marie Spilker Chair.
+He also directed the Stanford-King Abdulaziz City for Science and Technology Center of Excellence for Aeronautics and Astronautics (2014--2024) and served on multiple national advisory boards, including the Space Technology Industry-Government-University Roundtable (2017--2023), the U.S. Air Force Scientific Advisory Board (2015--2019), and the Bureau of Industry and Security's Emerging Technology and Research Advisory Committee (2008--2018).
+From 2007 to 2018, he was Director of the Army High Performance Computing Research Center at Stanford.
+Recognized by the U.S. Navy as a Primary Key-Influencer, he flew with the Blue Angels during Fleet Week 2014.

 © Farhat Research Group.
 All Rights Reserved.
 Stanford, CA 94305.
 (650) 723-2300